Bayesian inference in high-dimensional models: Matrix models

 \section{Matrix models}

-A number of high-dimensional problems involve unknown matrices instead of vectors.
-In Section~5, we discussed the literature on Bayesian inference for covariance and precision matrices of a high dimensional observation.
-In this section, we review results about observations that are obtained in the form of a large matrix.
-Some examples include multiple linear regression with group sparsity, multi-task learning, matrix completion, stochastic block model and biclustering.
+Several high-dimensional problems involve unknown matrices instead of vectors.
+In Section~5, we discussed the literature on Bayesian inference for the covariance and precision matrices of high-dimensional observations.
+In this section, we review results when observations are large matrices.
+Some examples include multiple linear regression with group sparsity, multi-task learning, matrix completion, stochastic block model, and biclustering.